 How to integrate Google Analytics with Close CRM

-Learn how you can incorporate data from Google Analytics, such as Channel and Landing Pages, into Close CRM so that you can quickly and easily determine which marketing channels and online campaigns are generating you not just website visitors, but also leads, customers and revenue.
+Learn how you can incorporate data from Google Analytics, such as Channel and Landing Pages, into Close CRM so that you can track where your leads, customers & revenue are coming from.

-Did you know that you can run reports in Close CRM that show exactly which marketing channels are driving most of your leads, customers & revenue?
+Did you know that you can run reports in Close CRM that show exactly which marketing channels are driving your leads, customers & revenue?

 You can do this by integrating data from Google Analytics into Close CRM.
 By sending Landing Page and Channel data into Close CRM, you'll be able to see which channels and marketing campaigns are not just bringing visitors to your website, but are responsible for driving leads, customers, and of course, revenue.